-Johnson, a Republican, was the representative for Virginia's 20th congressional district from 1819 to 1821.
+Johnson was the representative for Virginia’s 20th congressional district and was a Republican.
+He served from 1819 to 1821.

 From May 1813 to May 1820, Johnson missed 194 of 618 roll call votes, which is 31.4%.
 This is much worse than the median of 14.1% among the lifetime records of representatives serving in May 1820.
 The chart below reports missed votes over time.